Pallavi-18-07-1999/orm-framework/README.md

 3)the user doesnt need to create the java class .java

 # Usage
-1)downlaod the jar file from this repository.
+1)downlaod the  file from this repository and place it in any location.
-2)place the jar file in the lib folder of your project.
+2)go to the gui folder and run the batch file named as .bat.